jonoleson/PriceMyRental/README.md

 ## Feature Engineering

 Feature engineering was by far the most crucial element of this project, allowing me to push the accuracy of the prediction model farther than what a model built on only the base numeric features of the data could accomplish.
-Getting an accurate market price for a rental listing involves determining a few key factors: The median price of an average-sized unit (in our case, a 1-bedroom) in the neighborhood at large, the median price of the geographically closest comparables (same number of beds and baths), and whatever information can be extracted from the listing description that may indicate a higher or lower level of quality.
+Getting an accurate market price for a rental listing involves determining a few key factors:

+*The median price of an average-sized unit (in our case, a 1-bedroom) in the neighborhood at large *The median price of the geographically closest comparables (same number of beds and baths) *Whatever information can be extracted from the listing description that may indicate a higher or lower level of quality.

 #### Nearest-Neighbor Search with KD-Trees
 Finding the geographically closest comparable listings to any given listing proved to be no trivial task.
 A brute force method, which would involve calculating distances between each listing and every other listing in the dataset, would be completely computationally infeasible.
 I had to find a more efficient method, and found it with [KD-Trees](https://www.youtube.com/watch?v=TLxWtXEbtFE).
 I used a KD-Tree to recursively partition my dataset by latitude and longitude, then searching for [nearest neighbors](https://en.wikipedia.org/wiki/K-d_tree#Nearest_neighbour_search) using the tree structure to eliminate large sections of the search space.